pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/esc/providers/gcp-login.md

 ## Configuring OIDC

-To configure OIDC between Pulumi Cloud and Google Cloud, see the [relevant Pulumi documentation](/docs/pulumi-cloud/oidc/gcp/).
+To learn how to configure OpenID Connect (OIDC) between Pulumi Cloud and Google Cloud, see the [OpenID Connect integration](/docs/pulumi-cloud/oidc/gcp/) documentation.

 ## Inputs